EliasCottingham/NetSecProj/README.md

 # NetSecProj

-Michael Chess
+Michael Chess [MSC2209]
-Elias Cottingham
+Elias Cottingham [EBC2133]
-Sammy Tbeile
+Sammy Tbeile [ST2918]
+Group 1

+COMS 4180 Network Security
+Group Project Part 1

 NOTE: CHUNK should be 1440 for accurate approximation of MTU of ethernet.
 This is because the MTU for ethernet is 1518 less the ethernet header is 1500 less the TCP header is minimum 1440 (TCP header is variable).